mixer/interactive-unity-plugin/README.md

 ## Welcome!

-The Microsoft Mixer Unity plugin enables game developers to access the Mixer interactive service.
+The Mixer Unity plugin enables game developers to access the Mixer interactive service.

 ## Contribute Back!

 Is there a feature missing that you'd like to see, or found a bug that you have a fix for?
 Or do you have an idea or just interest in helping out in building the library?
 Let us know and we'd love to work with you.
-For a good starting point on where we are headed and feature ideas, take a look at our [requested features and bugs](https://github.com/Microsoft/xbox-live-beam-api/issues).
+For a good starting point on where we are headed and feature ideas, take a look at our [feedback and requested features](http://feedback.mixer.com/forums/382521-lazers-and-shiny-things).

-Big or small we'd like to take your contributions back to help improve the Xbox Live Service API for everyone.
+Big or small we'd like to take your contributions back to help improve the Mixer SDKs for everyone.

 ## Having Trouble?